Accenture/azure-arc-playground-builder/deploying-arc-appservice-ddk8s.md

 - Deploy a Hello World web app to the Azure App Service running in a local K8s cluster on Docker Desktop.
 - [Optional] Install Azure Arc data services with Arc PostgreSQL Hyperscale

 This documentation assumes running on a local host with the following ports exposed to internet: 80, 443, 8081.
-You will need admin access to your local network.
+Access to network port forward configuration is required.

 These instructions are also applicable with a public cloud provider VM having the same networking port configuration.

 ## Prerequisites
 ### Machine setup and WSL2 install on Windows
 - [Set up your Workstation](prerequisites.md)
-- If deploying arc data services this is the recommended resources WSL2 config.
-Anything less will likely be insufficient to run both Arc Data Services + Arc App Service
+- If deploying Arc data services, this is the recommended resources WSL2 config.
+Smaller configurations might be insufficient to run both Arc Data Services + Arc App Service
     ```
     [wsl2]
     memory=16GB # Limits VM memory in WSL 2 to 16 GB
     processors=4 # Makes the WSL 2 VM use 4 virtual processors
     ```
-- Ensure azure-cli version 2.26.0 or 2.26.1 are not installed (see Known Issues)
+- Ensure azure-cli version 2.26.0 or 2.26.1 are not installed

     ```bash
     # check azure-cli version